tfrere/python-to-led-strip/README.md

 - 300 NeoPixels × 60 mA ÷ 1,000 = 18 Amps minimum
 - 300 NeoPixels × 60 mA ÷ 1,000 / 2 (for each led to 125,125,125) = 9 Amps minimum

+### OSX

-## In some cases you will have to install USB drivers on OSX
+Sometimes, the arduino nano is no recognized by OSX natively and you will have to install specific usb drivers to make it work.

 brew tap adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver https://github.com/adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver
 brew cask install wch-ch34x-usb-serial-driver